microsoft/cask/devdocs/Questions.md

 1. Code coverage reporting in CI
 1. Unit tests for generate/compare hash
 1. Test against base64 input with whitespace and padding, which we must disallow.
+1. Name regex captures and add more regex test coverage.